Remington Model 30

 The Remington Model 30 is a US sporting rifle of the inter-war period based on the military P14/M1917 Enfield rifle action, which was manufactured for the British and US governments during World War I. Initial specimens used surplus military parts with some modifications in order to consume the stock of parts, though further modifications were made as production progressed and later rifles were produced from newly manufactured parts.
 Most early rifles were in the military .30-06 calibre used in the M1917 but it became available in a variety of chamberings.
 It was the first high-powered bolt-action sporting rifle produced by Remington.
+Some would beg to differ as Remington made the Remington Lee factory sporting rifle from 1899-1909, 1446 were built in a variety of calibers.

 Design

 The action was a modified Mauser design with dual front locking lugs and a rear safety lug where the base of the bolt handle fitted into a recess in the receiver.
 The action was large, strong and robust, and therefore ideally suited to powerful sporting cartridges under development.
 The action used an internal box magazine and the Mauser-type claw extractor for controlled round feeding for excellent reliability.
 The barrel used on initial versions was of the same shape as the original military one, except it was polished and deep blued.
 The trigger mechanism was initially the same two-stage military type.
 Remington used the same steel and heat treatment as for the M1917 rifles, although improving the dimensional tolerances and the standard of finish.
 The actions were proof-tested to 70000 psi breech pressure.